 - Avoid too much activity like walking long distances or running.

 - Avoid lifting objects that weigh more than 5kg for at least two weeks, such as children or heavy shopping bags.

 After two weeks, see how you feel.
-If you feel like you are ready for sexual intercourse, then go ahead, but still, take care to ensure you don’t dislodge the seton.
+If you feel like you are ready for sexual intercourse, then go ahead, but still, ensure you don’t dislodge the seton.

-If you don’t want to take medication, you can incorporate extra fiber into your diet, like fresh vegetables and fruits, as well as trying to drink a lot of water to loosen your bowel movements.
+If you don’t want to take medication, you can incorporate extra fiber into your diet, like fresh vegetables and fruits, and drink a lot of water to loosen your bowel movements.
 This will also help you be more regular.

-You can also purchase something called lactulose, designed to loose bowel movements.
+You can also purchase something called Lactulose, designed to lose bowel movements.
 Again, it would help if you discussed this with your surgeon, as a prescription is required.